 Well, you are in luck.
 Because that is exactly what we plan to talk about today.
 They often say ‘DYOR’ or “do your own research”.
 Turns out that research starts with understanding the very basics behind cryptocurrency and blockchain technology.
 Let’s dive in.

 What is Cryptocurrency: Digital Money

 Let us do a quick exercise.
 Whenever the term ‘money’ is uttered, what comes to your mind instantly?
-Is it the Green colour?
+Is it the Green color?
 The paper?
 The image of a famous personality that features on your currency?
 What if I told you that you feel so because you were born and evolved with this type of money floating around?

 Yes.
-Conventionally money has taken various shapes and forms like wheat, stones, bottle crowns, gold, silver etc. And we are at the cusp of another shift with crypto.
+Conventionally money has taken various shapes and forms like wheat, stones, bottle crowns, gold, silver, etc. And we are at the cusp of another shift with crypto.

 Cryptocurrency is the digital form of currency secured and maintained by a decentralised system using cryptography.
 It is designed in a way that it cannot be counterfeited, double-spent or manipulated—all of this without having an intermediary.